 | CrowdStrike Falcon | Anti-phishing protection, exfiltration detection (screenshots, downloads) |

-| Real-time intervention | Possible via CrowdStrike integration |
+| Real-time intervention | Possible via the CrowdStrike integration |

 | Privacy | Perplexity never trains its models on enterprise data |